CiscoTestAutomation/xpresso/README.md

 and as a value-add to our products.
 The development team did their best to make the system modular and componentized, independent of Cisco internal tooling.

-If you do find, during your usage, oversights & bugs, please kindly report to us at pyats-support-ext@cisco.com.
+All we ask is that if you be patient with us, and if you find, during your usage, oversights & bugs, please kindly report to us at pyats-support-ext@cisco.com, and optionally work with the team to identify, classify and/or verify the fix.

 > XPRESSO does not collect user statistics, and will not send telemetry of user
 > information back to Cisco.